quantumjot/btrack/docs/user_guide/using_features.rst

     ...

-If you do not specify any features, or pass ``tracker.features = []`` then only motion features will be used to perform the tracking updates.
+If you do not specify any features, or pass ``tracker.features = []``, then only motion features (and class labels, if specified) will be used to perform the tracking updates.

 .. warning::
   You must pass the list of features before using the :py:meth:`btrack.BayesianTracker.append` function to add the objects.